mstrvictor/RealTimeMock/ReadMe.md

 1. **Datastructure of orderbook?**

-2. Main function points to "mini-main" functions, such as main for seq 1, seq 2 etc. Make a graph/network to make everything more interpretable.
+2. **Main function points to "mini-main" functions**, such as main for seq 1, seq 2 etc. Make a graph/network to make everything more interpretable.

-3. Running multiple games simultaneously?
-Honestly thats going to be a hard ask probably only 1 game at a time.
+3. **Running multiple games simultaneously?** Honestly thats going to be a hard ask probably only 1 game at a time.
 Give someone backdoor handling in the server, maybe operate everything via terminal.
 Or just make an admin panel UNSW quantsoc email logins to/controls.

 4. The more I work with the project the better I understand web dev.
 This is the easy part lol.